 Grave location search and family history

 Brisbane City Council maintains records of people buried or cremated (interments) at our cemeteries and crematoria.
-The public can access these records.
-The grave location search tool can assist people researching their family history and genealogy.
+The online search tool makes it easy to locate the resting place of a loved on or to research family history and genealogy.

 To help with your search, you should: